Best Ollama Models for 8GB RAM in 2026: Honest Tests & Recommendations

 Mistral 7B ~8 GB ~4.1 GB ~2.8 GB

-More on compression techniques and their impact on quality — in the article Model Quantization: INT4, INT8 — What It Is and How It Affects Quality.
+More about compression techniques and their impact on quality — in the article Model Quantization: INT4, INT8 — What It Is and How It Affects Quality.

-Conclusion: Q4_K_M is the golden standard for 8GB.
-Don't give in to the temptation to load Q8 "for quality" — the model won't fit into memory, and you'll get disk swapping instead of fast responses.
+Conclusion: Q4_K_M is the gold standard for 8GB and it hasn't changed in 2026.
+Don't succumb to the temptation to download Q8 "for quality" — the model won't fit into memory, and you'll get disk swapping.
+The only new option on the horizon is IQ4_XS: slightly smaller size while maintaining quality, but not yet for every model.

 🎯 Ollama Settings for Maximum Performance on Weak Hardware

 On powerful hardware, Ollama "just works."
-On weak hardware, you need to help it not waste memory on things you don't need.
+On weak hardware, you need to help it not waste memory on what you don't need.

 By default, Ollama can keep multiple models in memory simultaneously and handle parallel requests.
 On 8GB, this is an unnecessary luxury.
 Here's the minimal set of optimizations: